Housing Stability

 We invest in efforts that:

-Improve Direct Impact Services Our partners address racial disparities with support for social, financial, and legal services that directly help individual families and youth achieve housing stability.
-Programmatic grants in this area help organizations increase their impact, support evaluation of outcomes from a culturally specific and equitable lens and deepen understanding of what works best from the perspective of BIPOC families and youth.
+Improve Direct Impact Services Our partners address housing disparities with support for social, financial, and legal services that directly help individual families and youth achieve housing stability.
+Programmatic grants in this area help organizations increase their impact, support evaluation of outcomes from a culturally specific and equitable lens and deepen understanding of what works best from the perspective of families and youth from marginalized communities.

-Build Capacity BIPOC-led nonprofits are critical to the Twin Cities’ success in confronting racial disparities and the disproportionate rates of Black and Indigenous families and youth experiencing housing instability.
-We support BIPOC-led grantees to expand their operational capacity, strengthen infrastructure, build community, and meaningfully participate in and influence policy.
+Build Capacity Grassroots nonprofits are critical to the Twin Cities’ success in confronting disparities in housing stability for under-resourced families and youth.
+We support grantees to expand their operational capacity, strengthen infrastructure, build community, and meaningfully participate in and influence policy.

-Improve Systems Partnerships help ensure systems are accountable to communities and people most impacted by homelessness, specifically Black and Indigenous families and youth.
+Improve Systems Partnerships help ensure systems are accountable to communities and people most impacted by homelessness.
 We work closely with other funders and governmental organizations to align efforts toward community-based solutions and advocate for change that results in more equitable systems.